-As a first step of a robotic arm project, I wanted to design and manufacture a speed reducer that would increase the torque output of my NEMA 17 stepper motor while also being compact.
+As a first step of a robotic arm project, I wanted to design and make a speed reducer that would increase the torque output of my NEMA 17 stepper motor while also being compact.
 That is how I started to learn about cycloidal drives.
 As a first step, I decided to 3d print a prototype cycloidal drive version, to learn about different design constraints.
 I first decided that I wanted a 9:1 transmission ratio, so that meant I needed to use 9 lobes on the cycloidal disk, and 10 pins.
 I started off by designing the cycloidal disk:

 This disk profile was generated using epitrochoid parametric equations along with the following parameters: 45mm pitch diameter, 10mm roller diameter, N = 10 (10 rollers), and 2mm eccentricity.
 Next, I made holes for the input shaft and the output pins.
 I also designed another version of the disk, where the holes were 180 degrees out of phase for alignment purposes.